rehierl/node-tree-outliner/1-0-mathematics/1-0-0-values.md

 * `#(v,V)` := the number of components within `V` that hold value `v`
 * the cardinality of an element is also known as its "multiplicity"
-* the cardinality of a value that is not an element of `V` is zero/0
+* the cardinality of a value, which is not an element of `V`, is zero/0

 ### wikipedia, equinumerosity